 You go to your mailbox, pull everything out, and look for something more exciting than the usual bills and junk mail, and then you see it… an envelope with the return address “Internal Revenue Service” stamped on it.
 And this isn’t the one that has the clear window with your refund check showing through.

 As you stare at the envelope, your heart starts to race, you break out in a sweat, and you start to pray (even if you aren’t religious) that it’s not bad news.
 You open the letter and it’s a notice that the IRS is either questioning items on your tax return, or you’re going to be audited.
-Worse yet, you find out someone stole your identity, filed a tax return in your name, and collected a fraudulent refund!

 You might be wondering why you received this notice in the first place since you have a tax professional preparing your tax return.
 Here’s the truth—even if you have a professional preparing your tax return, you are subject to being audited for a variety of reasons, one of them being you were selected at random.